 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 Under ASU 2014-09, an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 Subsequent to the issuance of ASU 2014-09, the FASB has issued various additional ASUs clarifying and amending this new revenue guidance.
 These ASUs apply to all companies that enter into contracts with customers to transfer goods or services and are effective for public entities for interim and annual reporting periods beginning after December 15, 2017.
-Early adoption is permitted, but not before interim and annual reporting periods beginning after December 15, 2017.
-Early adoption and not adjusting comparative information.
+Early adoption is permitted, but not before interim and annual reporting periods beginning after December 15, 2016.
+Entities have the choice to apply these ASUs either retrospectively to each reporting period presented or by recognizing the cumulative effect of applying these standards at the date of initial application and not adjusting comparative information.
 The Company is currently evaluating the provisions of ASU No. 2014-09 and assessing the impact on its financial statements.
 As part of our assessment work-to-date, we have formed an implementation work team, begun training on the new ASU's revenue recognition model and are beginning to review our customer contracts.
 We are also evaluating the impact of the new standard on certain common practices currently employed by the Company and by other manufacturers of consumer products, such as slotting fees, co-operative advertising, rebates and other pricing allowances, merchandising funds and consumer coupons.
-We have not yet determined if the full retrospective or modified retrospective method will be applied.
+We have not yet determined if the full retrospective or modified retrospective method w